bruceharrison1984/fake-salesforce-remote-objects/readme.md

   - If the value was set in code
     - The value will be returned
   - If the value was not initalized
-    - it will return an empty string ('')
+    - It will consistently return the same random string
-  - If the field *was not* declared in the apex:remoteObjectModel DOM element
+  - If the field *was not* defined in the apex:remoteObjectModel DOM element
     - an error message will be printed in the console but your code will still be allowed to run
     - The return value will also make note of this error.
+  - Each object is automatically assigned an `Id` field that is populated with a random string to simulate a Salesforce Id
 - `retrieve({ limit: 100}, callback(err, results))`
   - A number of objects equal to the limit passed in are returned
     - These objects are direct copies of the initalized object